Meta tags for SEO: a quick reference guide

 <title>page title goes here</title>

 The title element determines the link text on search engine results pages (SERPs) and is therefore instrumental in getting people to visit your website.
 See the shaded yellow area on the image below for an example of how the title tag displays in SERPs.
+The ideal length at the time of writing is 50-60 characters.

 Read 'The meta title element: info, uses and best practice' for more guidance on this meta tag and how it benefits SEO.